andrescastillol/ETL-DesignSolution/README.md

   <img width="500" src="Images/Fig1.jpg">
 </p>

 6. Data flow view from SSIS.
 The customer dimension is shaped from different sources.
 We have data coming from the database, data coming from a flat file, and more data through a temp table via a lookup (as well as defaulting data that we don't have).
+We are merging this data together (Merge Join and Sort transformation).
 7. Type 2 SCD is implemented.
+8. Finally, we insert the data into a destination.

 <p align="center">
   <img width="500" src="Images/Fig2.jpg">